 2. Select a tool and edit or retrieve the X,Y,Z position of the TCP.

-The following steps allow retrieving the robot joints:
+The following steps allow you to retrieve the robot joints from your robot:

 1. Select MENU➔Display➔Actual position

 2. Select Joints mode and use the left column to take the robot joints